Chase Family Grant for Visiting Graduate Scholars

 AWARDS FOR 2010

-Cameron Strang (University of Texas, Austin) for research on scientific knowledge on the Florida frontier
+Cameron Strang (University of Texas, Austin) for research on scientific knowledge on the Florida frontier.
+His article "Indian Storytelling,

 AWARDS FOR 2009

-Chris Wilhelm (Floridat State University) for research on the creation of Everglades National Park
+Christopher Wilhelm (Florida State University) for research on the creation of Everglades National Park.
+Wilhelm is an

 Jonathan DeCoster (Brandeis University) for research on early colonial alliances and rivalries among the native peoples of Flordia.
 DeCoster is an assistant professor of

 The next round of applications for the Chase Family Grant will open October 1, 2017.
 For general information on how to apply see the Application Instructions or contact James Cusick at firstname.lastname@example.org.